Customize Consent Preferences

 Special Educational Needs and Disability (SEND) Support

-Are you a SEND student that needs specialist support?
-Don’t worry, we’re here to help.
+Are you a student with special educational needs and disabilities that needs specialist support?
+We’re here to help.

-Our friendly High Needs SEND team act as a safety net for students, putting measures in place to ensure that everyone has a positive experience at the college and their needs are supported.
+Our friendly SEND team acts as a safety net for students.
+They ensure measures are put in place so that everyone has a positive experience at the college and their needs are supported.

-By the end of college, our helpful team will ensure you have developed adulthood skills in preparation for employment and independent living.
+By the end of college, our helpful team will ensure you’ve developed skills for adulthood, including employment, community, inclusion, independent living and health.

 • Medical storage and access arrangements